-When I was a pupil, I dreamed of visiting Egypt (I am a huge fan of their ancient history) and London.
-I understand there is nothing in common between these two places, but dreams don’t have to be logical 🙂 So, I went to London in 2011, and … I was disappointed: everything was so expensive (especially considering by meager salary), it rained all the time, it was gloomy and cloudy, so I didn’t enjoy it at all.
+When I was still studying at school, I dreamed of visiting Egypt (I am a huge fan of their ancient history) and London.
+I understand there is nothing in common between these two places, but dreams don’t have to be logical 🙂 So, I went to London in 2011, and … I was disappointed: everything was so expensive (especially considering my meager salary), it rained all the time, it was gloomy and cloudy, so I didn’t enjoy it at all.
 Then I came across Doctor Who series, and fell in love with the London it showed.
 I went to London again in several years, and I loved it!
 I guess the first impression is not the most important one, after all 🙂 I thought it would be nice to make a list of practical travel tips people should know before travelling to London, so that no one gets as disappointed as I was.
 So, let’s get to some London travel tips! 🙂

 1. Buy all tickets online

 This is the tip that will help you to save some money in London.
 Lots of touristic places (and not only in London) offer 1 or 2 GBP discount if you buy tickets online.
 In addition to saving money an online ticket means less if none at all time spent in queues as they usually offer priority passage.

 2. Panoramic views of London